Hywel-Stoakes/hywel.stoakes/content/authors/hywel/_index.md

   url: "https://www.latrobe.edu.au"

 # Short bio (displayed in user profile at end of posts)
-bio: Hywel Stoakes explores the sounds of speech in languages spoken today and through this, insights that may be revealed about our shared past.
+bio: Hywel Stoakes explores the sounds of speech in languages spoken today.

 interests:
 - Acoustic and Articulatory Phonetics